January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 Refund Policy

 Chapters can transfer their registrations to others without penalty.
-Refunds for those who register but cannot attend will be considered after the event, if funds remain after all costs are paid.
+Refunds for those who register but cannot attend may be considered after the event, only if funds remain after all costs are paid.

 Through the generosity of donors and grants from the Triangle Education Foundation, reimbursements are available for some travel expenses to allow more members to attend.
 If you have a special situation that cannot be addressed by the process below, please contact us as soon as possible, so we can work to find solutions.